RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 what kind of object the list will contain is the ``<Type>`` syntax.

-Technically, you don’t *have* to declare what is going to be on an array list.
+Technically, you don’t *have* to declare what is going to be in an array list.
 The compiler will allow you to leave the ``<``*Type*``>`` off the declaration.
 If you don’t tell Java what kind of object is going to be on the list Java will give you a warning message like this: